 - Continuing enhancement of Mule Flows.
 In this milestone, we add SEDA queues, giving flows the same scalability and high performance as services, and a simple yet powerful syntax for the times when you need to customize them.
 You can see the details here.

 - Per-application log files.
 Each application now gets its own log file and its own log configuration.
-This is discussed here and documented here.
+This is discussed here.

 - A new, much simpler way to configure data sources for JDBC.
 For instance, what used to require